TobiahRex/mind-map/README.md

   NOTE: I Highly recommend running `npm update --save` to update package json before running `npm start` or `npm build`.

-## NOTE on Reducers:
- This bp's Redux reducer methods rely on the developer to customize the logic to maintain immutability of state.
-This was done _intentionally_ to strengthen developers abilities in manipulating state.
-If this feels cumbersome, I highly recommend using _seamless-immutable_ (refs below) to outsource this process in a very clean, and simple way.

 ## Helper Libraries:
 * [apisauce](https://github.com/skellock/apisauce)